tejas-raskar/tejas-raskar/README.md

 <p>
   <em>
-    I am 2nd year undergraduate 👨‍🎓 who is passionate about coding 👨‍💻 and is enthusiastic about learning new technologies ⚙️ every day🌞!
+    I am B.Tech undergrad 👨‍🎓 who is passionate about coding 👨‍💻 and is enthusiastic about learning new technologies ⚙️ every day🌞!
   </em>
 </p>
 <br>

-- 🌱 I’m currently learning **KOTLIN**
+- 🌱 I’m currently learning **MERN Stack**

 <h3 align="left">
   Connect with me